timo-reymann/yal/README.md

       # Path to images, see below for available ones
       YAL_IMAGES_FOLDER: /app/images
       # Omit file extension as it will be picked up by name automatically
+      # each of the entries is searched like ${YAL_IMAGES_FOLDER}/<icon>{png,jpg,jpeg,svg}
       YAL_MASCOT: mascot # the mascot to display on the left
       YAL_LOGO: logo # logo to display on the right
       YAL_BACKGROUND: background # background image for page
       YAL_FAVICON: favicon # favicon to serve
 ```

+### Generate static HTML file

+Specifying all env vars manually (if you want to customize them) and keeping the directory structure you can also just
+generate a static HTML page.

+1. Download the [latest release](https://github.com/timo-reymann/yal/releases/latest) for your platform
+2. `./yarl --render --output file.html`
+3. Serve `file.html` using any static file server

 ## Configuration